wp-plugins/kino-rating/readme.txt

 == Changelog ==

 = 1.1.1 =
-* The output of images is remade, now they are output not only to Single and Page, but also on other pages.
+* The output of images is remade, now they are output not only to Single and Page, but also on other pages
-* Added possibility of use of several ratings in one record.
+* Added possibility of use of several ratings in one record

 = 1.1.0 =
 * The button in the visual editor is added